 Jo is passionate about helping people and enjoys making a positive difference in the community.
-Jo’s primary role with HDAA is to provide support to service providers and Assessors with the coordination and planning of assessments and with post assessment activity, primarily for NSW and NT based services.
+Jo’s primary role with HDAA is to provide support to service providers and Assessors with the coordination and planning of assessments and with post assessment activity, primarily for NDIS service providers, and QLD and NT based human services organisations.
 Jo adds an energy and enthusiasm that engages with people and makes the journey to accreditation an enjoyable pathway for services, particularly those who are new to the assessment experience.

 Jo has a strong background in administration, marketing and event management, with over 15 years’ experience as a Personal Assistant.
 Jo has also had experience working with the Division of General Practice, coordinating educational programs for general practitioners and their teams.
 Jo holds a Bachelor of Arts degree with a major in Communications and Sociology.

 Judy provides assessments in health and human services for certification, to a range of quality standards.
 Judy has completed a Lead Assessor qualification for ISO 9001, mandatory assessor training program on the HHS to assess in the Victorian disability, community, children, youth and family sectors; assessor training for the Disability Employment and Enterprise Scheme and for the NDIS practice Standards.
 In addition Judy works with health organisations for accreditation to the National Safety & Quality In Healthcare Services Standards.